rowan-mclaughlin/rowcal/README.md

 ### Prerequisites

-rowcal operates in the R environment, there are no additional dependencies.
+rowcal operates in the R environment, there are no additional dependencies othen the `graphics` `stats` and `utils` included with base R.

 ### Installing